An invitation to the sample complexity of quantum hypothesis testing: Introduction

 In this paper, we provide a systematic study of the sample complexity of quantum hypothesis testing, when there are either two or more hypotheses to distinguish.
 More broadly, we consider our paper to be an invitation to the wider community to study more general questions regarding the sample complexity of quantum hypothesis testing, which touches the interface between statistics, quantum information, quantum algorithms, and learning theory.
-We divide our paper into two main parts: \begin{enumerate} \item The first part is mainly pedagogical, which we have aimed to make broadly accessible.
+We divide our paper into three main parts: \begin{enumerate} \item The first part is mainly pedagogical, which we have aimed to make broadly accessible.
 We provide some background on quantum information-theoretic quantities of interest used throughout our paper, and we also review symmetric binary, asymmetric binary, and multiple quantum hypothesis testing.
 Here we also include a new finding that there is an efficient, polynomial-time algorithm for computing the optimal error probabilities in these three different settings.

 \item The second part contains our main technical results.
 Here we precisely define various instances of the problem of sample complexity for quantum hypothesis testing, and we prove bounds for these various sample complexities.
 We also discuss distinctions between sample complexity in the classical and quantum cases.

-Along the way, by leveraging recent findings from \cite{FawziIEEE22}, we provide an efficient algorithm for calculating the optimal error probabilities in asymmetric binary, symmetric binary, and multiple quantum hypothesis testing.
+\item The last part includes a selection of applications, which serve only as a springboard for open questions that the wider community can begin to study in more depth.

 \end{enumerate}